About Me

 I live in Brasilia, BR.

-I took an interest in the technology area due to my father’s exclusive influence: a retired professor in statistical mathematics and physics.
-For a long time, he worked with Visual Basic, Delphi, and other things I can’t remember anymore — always looking at a dusty bookcase with several technology books and magazines.
-I loved spending the afternoon at his job because besides playing Warcraft 2, I still had access to the internet.
+I took an interest in technology due to my father’s influence — a retired professor of statistical mathematics and physics.
+For a long time, he worked with Visual Basic, Delphi, and other things I can’t remember anymore.
+I always saw a dusty bookcase filled with technology books and magazines.
+I loved spending afternoons at his workplace because, besides playing Warcraft II, I also had access to the internet.

 Blizzard Entertainment – Warcraft II

-My mom, a retired English teacher, always brought me external references, and that also helped me think out of the box.
-Another interesting thing is that my family developed a taste for art: singing, theater, dancing, and playing musical instruments.
-I’ve always liked to have bands and spend some time in recording studios — these were some of the best times of my life and it was how I ended up meeting the girl who became my wife a few years later.
+My mom, a retired English teacher, always exposed me to external references, which helped me think outside the box.
+Another interesting thing about my family is that we all developed a taste for the arts — singing, theater, dancing, and playing musical instruments.
+I’ve always enjoyed playing in bands and spending time in recording studios; those were some of the best times of my life and how I ended up meeting the girl who would later become my wife.

-My first PC arrived a little late at our house, and before that, I spent part of the time at the home of a few friends who had x386 and x486 with their incredible processing power.
-At that time, there was always a product sales catalog attached with the Sunday newspaper.
-We woke up early one day and went straight to the store to buy our first computer.
+My first PC arrived a bit late at our house, and before that, I used to spend time at the homes of a few friends who had x386 and x486 machines with their incredible processing power.
+Back then, a product catalog always came with the Sunday newspaper.
+One day, we woke up early and went straight to the store to buy our first computer.

 IBM PC 100 Personal Computer (not this one exactly, but pretty close!)

-My experience with programming started with Pascal, C, C++, and then Java.
-In mid-2004 at the university, I was already concerned with user experience, and my C programs had “forms” designed in ASCII to receive data input.
-I remember prototyping graphical user interfaces using the Visual Basic design tool embedded in Microsoft Excel and then switching to the NetBeans GUI editor.
-My first book was “Structured Algorithms, 3rd Edition.”
+My programming journey began with Pascal, C, and C++, before moving on to Java.
+By mid-2004, while at university, I was already interested in user experience — my C programs even featured “forms” built in ASCII to receive data input.
+I remember prototyping graphical interfaces using the Visual Basic design tool embedded in Microsoft Excel and later switching to the NetBeans GUI editor.
+My first programming book was “Structured Algorithms, 3rd Edition.”

 A real challenge for any aspiring software developer!